SJTU-IPADS/ugache/README.md

 ## Preparing the Dataset:
 We provide scripts to prepare DLR and GNN datasets in `datagen`.
+Due to limited time and disk volume, the preprocessing of embeddings is not included.
+In this artifact, the embeddings are initialized without loading correct embedding values from dataset.
+This only affects the numerical correctness of training/inference, and does not affect the computation workflow.

 ### GNN Datasets
 By default, GNN datasets will be placed in `/datasets_gnn`: